 “The FDA is aware of reports of 36 deaths associated with the use of kratom-containing products.
 There have been reports of kratom being laced with other opioids like hydrocodone.
 The use of kratom is also associated with serious side effects like seizures, liver damage, and withdrawal symptoms.”

 The federal agency also has warned against taking kratom to treat opioid-related withdrawal symptoms.
 Although kratom addiction is uncommon, especially when taken in small doses, it does have the potential to become habit-forming.
 There have been records of people developing tolerance and dependence to kratom when taken in high doses for an extensive period of time.

-Kratom is scientifically known as Mitragyna speciosa and has been used as traditional medicine in Southeast Asia for hundreds of years.
+Kratom is scientifically known as Mitragyna speciosa and has been used as a traditional medicine in Southeast Asia for hundreds of years.
 Kratom leaves can be dried and crushed, chewed, smoked, or boiled as a tea.
 Users also take it in capsule or tablet form or as a liquid.
 Kratom leaves also can be boiled over some time and the remaining contents can be used as an extract.

 The chemical properties of kratom cause it to bind to the opioid receptors in the brain.
 Although kratom binds to and activates the opioid receptors in the brain, they prefer the delta opioid receptors.
 The difference between kratom and other opioids is that they bind to these receptors versus the mu opioid receptors.

 Kratom is considered safe in small doses.
 However, it can produce undesirable effects in larger doses.
 Kratom addiction is a result of consuming this drug in large quantities for a long period of time.